 Keeping your elderly parent healthy might be as simple as assuring that they’re properly hydrated.
 As we age, we don’t get thirsty as often even though our bodies still require the same amount of water intake.
 A good way to check if your parent is dehydrated is take a look at their urine.
 If it is dark and cloudy, they need more water.
 If it is light and clear then they are probably getting the proper amount.

-Encompass Senior Solutions currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+Physicians Choice Private Duty currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.
 Contact us today for help with your senior care needs.